Frequently Asked Questions

 Will the NC MOC Program assist me in obtaining my re-certification for MOC Part II or Part III?

 The NC MOC Program focuses on MOC Part IV re-certification.
-While the program can provide QI resources, physicians must work with their own individual boards regarding credit for these MOC components.
+While the program can provide QI resources, typically, physicians must work with their own individual boards regarding credit for these MOC components.

 What is the process for reporting the Part IV MOC credit to the Specialty Medical Boards?

 The Board certified physician does not report the Part IV credit to the Medical Specialty Board.
 The Physician provides their National Provider Identification (NPI) Number, Date of Birth, Individual Certifying Board Identification Number and a completed Attestation Form.
-This information allows the NC MOC Project Manager to report each physician’s activity completion to the ABMS and to the other medical specialty boards.
+This information allows the NC MOC Program to report each physician’s activity completion to the ABMS and to the other medical specialty boards.

 Can physicians that are board certified by the American Osteopathic Association receive Part IV MOC credit?

-Quality Improvement projects that include at least two improvement cycles (Baseline measure, Intervention, Re-Measure, Refining Change; Re-Measure) must be completed in order for physicians to receive credit.
+Quality Improvement projects that include at least two improvement cycles (Baseline measure, Intervention, Re-Measure, Refining Change; Re-Measure) must be completed for physicians to receive credit.
 The projects may be on-going or of a short duration.
 There is no particular, required QI process (LEAN, Six Sigma, Model for Improvement, etc.), but basic QI methods must be utilized.

 Who is responsible for reviewing the submitted Quality Improvement Efforts’ Applications for Approval?